Transmittal Notice

 - Notification from the relying institution that the institutional requirements of the relying institution have been met; and

-- Local context information that has been approved by the relying institution.
+- Local context information provided has been approved by the relying institution's HRPP/IRB.
 (See Policy 3014-205 Requirements for IRB Submissions.)

 D. Definitions